Hero animations in SwiftUI

 Conclusion

 Today we learned about implementing hero animations in SwiftUI using the matchedGeometryEffect view modifier.
 I love how easy we can achieve this effect in SwiftUI.
-Unfortunately, it doesn’t work between different views inside navigation links, but I hope to see this working during the next iteration of SwiftUI.
 I hope you enjoy the post.
 Feel free to follow me on Twitter and ask your questions related to this article.
 Thanks for reading, and see you next week!